salisuwy/GifStore/README.md

 - Uploaded items are by private by default and can only be accessed by the owner.
 - Owners can change the access of their items to public so that other users can view

+## Frontend
+- The frontend is built in React.
+The complete code can be found in [GifStore React App](https://github.com/salisuwy/gifstore-react-app)

 ## Set Up
 - Clone the repo and execute the project.
 The database is already seeded with random data and images using **Bogus** faker
 - To easy with the demo, two files are provided